Kaisorius/BreezeUI/README.md

 ```

 ## Attribution
-This is beta made by Kaiser / Kaisorious.
+This is beta ui library made by Kaiser / Kaisorious.
 You may occure bug in the future. stay updated for more updates

 ## License
 BreezeUI is licensed under the Attribution Assurance License (AAL).